Ria424/developers-animatesdk-docs/Frame_object/Frame34.md

 #### Usage

-*frame.soundName*
+Frame.soundName

 #### Description

-Property; a string that specifies the name of a sound that is attached directly to a frame ([Frame.soundLibraryItem](../Frame_object/Frame31.md)), as stored in the library.
+Property; The name of a sound that is attached directly to a frame ([Frame.soundLibraryItem](../Frame_object/Frame31.md)), as stored in the library.

 #### Example